knockinthecave/knockinthecave/README.md

 🎯 **Focused on:** Backend Development, Windows Application Development, and Cloud Development
 🔍 **Exploring:** DevOps, CI/CD, and Kubernetes
-🚀 **Currently working on:** Developing a Manufacturing Execution System (MES) with a backend built using Django and FastAPI, and a web frontend built with React
+🚀 **Currently working on:** Developing a Manufacturing Execution System (MES) and Dashboard with a backend built using Django and FastAPI, and a web frontend built with React

 ---